Muaath5/CompititiveProgramming/README.md

-# LazySegmantTree
+# What are these?
-C++ pre-definded structure to calculate lazy segmant trees
+These are C++ pre-definded structures

 ## How to use?
 ### Declaration